Chicken Salad with Pickles

 5. Step 5:

-Mix all the ingredients.
-Add a little salt to the salad.
-Keep in mind when adding salt that mayonnaise is also quite salty.
+Mix all the ingredients together.
+Add a little salt, keeping in mind that mayonnaise is already fairly salty.

 6. Step 6: